-In January 2022, the FDA revised the EUA for REGEN-COV to exclude its use in geographic regions where the dominant SARS-CoV-2 variant is not susceptible to REGEN-COV (e.g. the Omicron variant).
-The Omicron variant is the dominant variant in all US regions.
-This review focuses on assessing the evidence of the clinical effectiveness of sotrovimab, molnupiravir, Paxlovid, and fluvoxamine for non-hospitalized patients with mild-to-moderate COVID-19.
+In January 2022, the FDA revised the EUA for REGEN-COV to exclude its use all US geographic regions due to the emergence of the Omicron variant, which is not susceptible to REGEN-COV.
+Similarly in April 2022, with the emergence of the Omicron variant sub-lineage BA.2, the FDA similarly revised the EUA for sotrovimab.
+The BA.2 Omicron subvariant is currently the dominant variant in all US regions.
+This review focuses on assessing the evidence of the clinical effectiveness of molnupiravir, Paxlovid, and fluvoxamine for non-hospitalized patients with mild-to-moderate COVID-19.
 The full scope of the review is in Section D1 of the Supplement.
-A discussion of the clinical effectiveness of REGEN-COV is also available in Section D2 of the Supplement.
+A discussion of the clinical effectiveness of REGEN-COV is available in Section D2 of the Supplement and a discussion of sotrovimab is available in Section D2 of the Supplement.